Bennotsi-MTG/Doomsday-Codex/core/basics.md

 Unbound or Three Wishes as the big draw spell.
 We will first consider the single cantrip piles, followed by the double cantrip piles.

-There are some key rules you can use to help remember things like storm count.
+There are some key rules you can use to help remember things like Storm count.
-If the intended pile is meant to win without passing the turn then you always have 1 storm to begin with from Doomsday itself.
-Additionally if you plan on casting all cards used in the Doomsday pile then you get to add 5 storm from that.
-Breaking down the cards sets of pre-pile, pile and wish targets helps the mind easily compute what storm count you will end up with a certain line of play.
+If the intended pile is meant to win without passing the turn then you always have 1 Storm to begin with from Doomsday itself.
+Additionally if you plan on casting all cards used in the Doomsday pile then you get to add 5 Storm from that.
+Breaking down the cards sets of pre-pile, pile and wish targets helps the mind easily compute what Storm count you will end up with a certain line of play.

-### Single cantrip piles
+### Single Cantrip Piles

 There are basically two variants to this pile.
 You either have a spell that draws a single card in hand ready to cast, or a Conjurer's Bauble in play.
 For